pantheon-systems/site-audit-tool/README.md

 2. Alter "name", "description" and etc. in composer.json to suit.
 3. Rename ExampleCommands.php and ExampleCommandsTest.php for your project.
 4. Configuration and site aliases for use in testing can be placed in 'sut/drush/drush.yml' and 'sut/drush/sites/self.site.yml', respectively.
-5. Advertise your extension on packagist.org so that it may be installed via Composer.
+5. Add your extension on packagist.org so that it may be installed via Composer.